 A cable car ride is one of San Francisco's top-rated sights.

 Buy tickets for the San Francisco cable car at the turnarounds which are at the end of each line — or from the conductor as you board.
 Your ticket is good for only one ride.
 If you get off and want to ride again, you'll have to pay again.

 Check the current fares, which are reduced to for seniors more than 65 years old and disabled persons during non-busy hours only.
 Children under five years old ride for free.

 If you plan to ride three or more times in the same day, or four times in three days, an unlimited-ride passport is more economical.
 The passport is also good for the Market Street F-Line streetcar and all the city-run buses.

 You also get a 7-day MUNI passport when you buy a San Francisco CityPASS, a good deal if you're also going to visit some of the attractions they bundle together.

-According to a friendly grip person who took time from eating his lunch to answer my question, people in wheelchairs ride the cable cars frequently.
+According to a friendly person who took time from eating his lunch to answer our question, people in wheelchairs ride the cable cars frequently.
 You just need someone along to help you get on and off.

-We rate San Francisco's cable cars five stars out of 5.
+We rate San Francisco's cable cars five stars out of five.
 They're an icon of the city, tourist-filled but fun.
 Stand outside for the best ride.

 California Street, Chinatown

 One of the things many visitors want to do is hang onto the cable car's side.
-Frankly, I think it's a little terrifying – and a friend of mine got a nasty crack on the head when he leaned out too far just as another car was passing.
+Frankly, it can be a little terrifying.

 Powell Street Car